kmk85/HarriganKrejsa_ENV872_EDA_FinalProject/README.md

 Elise Harrigan and Katie Krejsa

-For this project, we aim to explore how forest elephants are using trails in Gabon.
+This study focused on understanding the use of elephant trails and the frequency of travel on these trails.
+We analyzed the condition of trail as poor, medium or heavy trodden, the width of the trail, and the use denoted by the start, stop or change direction in the trail.
+We aimed to answer the following questions to gain information on the activity level of elephants and the use of the trails.

+1. What is frequency and number of days traveled on each trail?
+2. What is the condition and use of the trail?

 We received these two datasets from Dr. Amelia Meier (Duke University).

 IV_tracklogs.csv:
 This dataset includes the tracklogs of elephants, which is the GPS device recording where the field teams were walking.